Learn PHP: a PHP tutorial

 ?>

-Programmers don’t just use string operators to link strings and variables for text output – they’re also used to extend variables themselves.
-The following example demonstrates how this is possible:
+Programmers employ the concatenation operator not only to combine strings and variables for textual output, but also to extend variables.
+The following example illustrates how this is accomplished:

 <?php